The ITA sets out the following conditions for deductibility of an expense:

 Interest charged before capital investment is put to use must be capitalised.
 Interest incurred after capital investment is put to use is allowed as a deduction.

 The previous thin capitalisation rules were repealed and replaced by a provision that limits the deductibility of interest by a taxpayer who is a member of a group to 30% of the tax EBITDA.
 The excess interest can be carried forward for a maximum of three years.
-This interest limitation does not apply to financial institutions or a person carrying on insurance business.
+This interest limitation does not apply to financial institutions, including micro-finance deposit taking institution, tier 4 micro-finance institutions, or a person carrying on insurance business.

 A deduction is allowed for bad debt only if: